Rishi Sunak seeks thawed relations at UK-Ireland summit

-LONDON -- Prime Minister Rishi Sunak is aiming to repair frayed relations with Britain’s European Union neighbors — and with highly skeptical leaders in Scotland and Wales — when he attends a summit of leaders from across the U.K. and Ireland on Thursday.
+LONDON -- Prime Minister Rishi Sunak aimed to repair frayed relations with Britain’s European Union neighbors — and with highly skeptical leaders in Scotland and Wales — when he attended a summit of leaders from across the U.K. and Ireland on Thursday.

 “Let’s deliver for all our people across these great islands – and build a future defined not by division, but by unity and hope,” he said.